aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ## Getting started

+### IAM Permissions

+Your Lambda function IAM Role must have `dynamodb:GetItem`, `dynamodb:PutItem`, `dynamodb:UpdateItem` and `dynamodb:DeleteItem` IAM permissions before using this feature.

+???+ note
+    If you're using our example [AWS Serverless Application Model (SAM)](#required-resources), it already adds the required permissions.

 ### Required resources

 Before getting started, you need to create a persistent storage layer where the idempotency utility can store its state - your lambda functions will need read and write access to it.